 Performing Hearts provides weekly, dance facility-based creative movement, ballet and tap classes for children from Morris, Sussex, and surrounding counties.
-The program is hosted by The Dance Academy of North Jersey. at its Sparta, NJ facility located at 328 Sparta Ave.
+The program is hosted by The Dance Academy of North Jersey at its Sparta, NJ location.

 Performing Hearts is committed to promoting, encouraging, and educating the public regarding the performing arts as an important and cherished activity for children with mental and physical impairments and serious health issues.